Cardiolund ECG Parser

 The STROKESTOP study

-The ECG Parser was recently validated in a clinical study reported in the paper:
+The ECG Parser has been validated in a clinical study reported in the paper:

 Emma Svennberg, Martin Stridh, Johan Engdahl, Faris Al-Khalili, Leif Friberg, Viveka Frykman, Mårten Rosenqvist; Safe automatic one-lead electrocardiogram analysis in screening for atrial fibrillation.
 Europace 2016 euw286.